 Even if your home state only requires a standard drivers license to operate a Slingshot, you should check with local authorities regarding your ability to operate a Slingshot with a standard drivers license in other states.

-The states that require a motorcycle endorsement or license are Alaska, Massachusetts and New York.
+The one state that require a motorcycle endorsement or license is Massachusetts.

 This information is being provided only as a general reference.
 It is not and should not be considered legal advice.
 Laws and regulations are subject to change.